eoschrome/Documentation/EN/TokenDistribution.md

 The total supply of EOS CHROME is 1,000,000,000(one billion) Chrome(CR).

 ## Inflation
-EOS CHROME has a 5% of annual toekn inflation.
+EOS CHROME has a 5% of annual token inflation.
 This rate can be adjusted in the future before the mainnet launching.

 ## Token Distribution Plan
 ![alt text](./image/TokenDist.png)